 Another important consideration, particularly for chronic conditions, is maintaining continuity of care upon release.
 Many offenders have no primary care provider or insurance.
 It is critical to prescribe medications that are affordable and to educate on self-treatment and preventive health care.
-Making a connection with free clinics and medication support programs are also important.
+Making a connection with free clinics and medication support programs is also important.

 Strengths of Correctional Medicine

 A great strength of correctional medicine is that any necessary care is always provided.
 Utilization review is accomplished collaboratively.
-Often, with the appropriate information, corrections and health care provide a unified front limiting manipulation by offenders.
+Often, with the appropriate information, corrections, and health care provide a unified front limiting manipulation by offenders.
 The correctional environment, in some ways, comes close to a single-payer system often using Medicaid rates.
 If a treatment or test is determined necessary then it happens.
 In some ways military and correctional medicine are similar but there is one major difference in guiding principles: Military = mission; corrections = security.

 Another benefit of my Air Force training was the concurrent administrative experience.
 Courses in clinical improvement were often followed by training that improved or provided administrative skills.
-After my retirement from the Air Force, I enrolled in a Masters of Public Administration program.
+After my retirement from the Air Force, I enrolled in a Master of Public Administration program.
 Those skills were indispensable in forming practice guidelines and facility health policy.